daimoners/AutoDFTB/README.md

 ---

-# A FAIR-Compliant Dataset of Simulated STM, Electronic and Transport Properties of Defected Graphene
+# A FAIR-Compliant Dataset of Simulated STM Images, Electronic, and Transport Properties of Defected Graphene Samples

 ## Introduction
 This study investigates how atomic-scale defects affect the electronic behaviour of graphene, aiming to support the design of nanoscale devices with customised properties.
 Building on an existing repository of defective graphene structures, a new dataset has been created using high-throughput automated workflows and Density Functional Tight Binding (DFTB) calculations using DFTB+.
 The dataset includes key electronic properties—such as electron affinity, ionisation potential, total energy, band gap, and Fermi energy—as well as simulated Scanning Tunnelling Microscopy (STM) images and quantum transport properties obtained via the Non-Equilibrium Green’s Function (NEGF) method.
 Fully FAIR-compliant, the dataset is designed to support multiscale workflows, enable comparison with experimental data, and foster AI-driven research in nanographene.